 The famous Aw family (owner of Tiger Balm and Haw Par Villa) was the first to set up a bank after the war.
 Its Chung Khiaw Bank (CKB), opened in 1947, targeted ordinary folks and the middle-class families, and its innovative introduction of “piggy coin banks” was hugely popular during that era.
 It also transformed the culture of local Chinese banks, where they usually catered for a certain dialect group, to a more broad-based multiracial clientele.

 Other local banks started to join in the competition, such as Overseas Union Bank (OUB) which was established in 1947, Industrial & Commercial Bank (ICB) (1953), Bank of Singapore (1954), Far Eastern Bank (FEB) (1958) and Asia Commercial Bank (1959).

 Many of these local banks were later acquired by OUB in the seventies and eighties.

 Stiff Competition in the Seventies

 Tat Lee Bank (TLB) was founded by Goh Tjoei Kok (1905–1994) with the co-operation of DBS in November 1973.
 Fujian-born Goh left China at an age of 15 for Indonesia in search of a better life.
 Initial venture into textile business did not work out well, but a switch to rubber trading helped build his fortune.
-Goh Tjoei Kok would then move to Singapore after WWII to set up a trading firm called Tat Lee, to be involved heavily in iron and steel industry.
+Goh Tjoei Kok would then move to Singapore after the Second World War to set up a trading firm called Tat Lee to be involved heavily in iron and steel industry.

-In 1973, Goh Tjoei Kok realised his dream by investing $36 million to set up Tat Lee Bank.
-It was officially opened in February 1975 to be in line with the government’s promotion of Singapore as an international financial hub.
+In 1973, Goh Tjoei Kok realised his dream with an investment of $36 million to set up Tat Lee Bank.
+It was officially opened in February 1975 to be in line with the government’s promotion of Singapore as a regional and international financial hub.